 If you licensed a recipe for $85 you could get to the $328 price point by licensing 4 different recipes in a month.Curious how Food Blogger Pro members made their first $100 from blogging?

 6. Food Photography

-Much like recipes, many companies need photographs of food to use in advertisements, magazines, and product labels.
-Taking on food photography projects is a great way to create an income from the skills you’ve developed while building your food blog, but it’s important to know that the process will be different than just shooting photos for our own blog posts.
+Much like recipes, many companies (think food and beverage companies, restaurants, publications, marketing agencies, other bloggers, etc.) need photographs of food to use.
+Taking on freelance food photography projects is a great way to create an income from the skills you’ve developed while building your food blog, but it’s important to know that the process will look a little different than when you’re photographing for your own food blog.

 You should be prepared for 1) specific guidelines, 2) constructive feedback and 3) the client asking you to reshoot a recipe.

-It’s important to know those three things when you factor in the price that you ask for your shoot.
-For example, last year, Lindsay did a photo shoot for some recipes that were going to be included on a cooking tablet.
-She asked for $100 per photo (one photo per recipe) shooting a total of 10 recipes.
+It’s important to know those three things when you’re determining your rate for food photography projects.
+For example, Lindsay, Content Director at our sister site, Pinch of Yum once did a photo shoot and asked for $100 per photo (one photo per recipe) shooting a total of 10 recipes.
 This initially seemed like a good price, but we quickly learned that there was a lot of time, energy, and cost that went into shooting 10 different recipes.
 On top of that, once we sent the photos over, they came back with specific requests for the photos to be different, like using a different bun for a burger or having less lettuce in a salad.
-In the end, we felt like $100 per photo wasn’t worth the time and energy it took to get one photo.
+In the end, we felt like $100 per photo wasn’t worth the time and energy it took, so keep that in mind!

 7. Sponsored Posts

 More and more companies are realizing the power of sponsored posts.
 A sponsored blog post usually means that a brand will pay you to write a blog post about their product or using their product, and then have you publish that post to your blog.
 A sponsored social media post often involves a Reel, post, video, or Story that features the product.